skulegirl/django-allauth-sniperlinks/README.md

     in banners similar to this appearing in the location where the tag was placed:

     ![Sniper Link Banner](readme_images/SniperLinkBanners.png)

+    If you wish to edit the contents of the banner, override the `templates/allauth_sniperlinks/banner.html` file in your own templates directory structure.
 3. A list of all unverified emails along with sniper links and images for the appropriate webmail provider, if appropriate, are injected into the CONTEXT of all pages.
 You can access this via the "sniperlinks" context variable, which will contain a dictionary of unverified emails for